stiven0/AI-Eye-Detection/README.md

 This system is **not a medical diagnosis tool**.
 Results are experimental and for demonstration purposes only.
 Always consult a qualified medical professional.

+---
+# 📚 Dataset Sources

+The training images used for this project were obtained from publicly available datasets:

+- Kaggle datasets (eye and ocular condition images)
+- Roboflow Universe public datasets

+Each dataset retains its original license and attribution.